5th Annual Case In Point Platinum Awards

 Disease Management/Population Health: Recognizing programs and professionals that have found creative and innovative ways to manage patients with chronic medical conditions in order to decrease exacerbations, improve quality of life and contain escalating costs.

-Embedded Case Manager in the Patient Centered Medical Home: Highlighting the emerging role of the embedded case manager in the primary medical home practice.
+Embedded Case Manager in the Medical Home: Highlighting the emerging role managed care has in providing embedded case managers to ensure care coordination as primary practices and medical transition to the patient centered medical home.

-Nurse Call Center: Honoring the best call center that provides patients an effective and efficient resource to gain information, resources and guidance regarding health and heath care issues.
+Nurse Call Center: Honoring the best call center that provides patients an effective and efficient resource to gain information, resources and guidance regarding health and heath care issues thus avoiding unnecessary.

 Utilization Management Program: Innovative programs that ensure efficient use of healthcare resources and ensure they meet evidence-based requirements and the specific needs of the patient.

-Disability Case Management: Seeking creative disability programs that work to prevent injuries and assist employers and employees in reducing disability and improving productivity and efficiency in the work place.
+Disability Case Management: Seeking creative disability programs that work to prevent injuries and assist employers and employees in reducing disability and focus on abilities vs. disabilities.

-Workers’ Compensation Case Management: Saluting companies that meet the goals of workers compensation organizations in assisting the injured worker to gainful employment through coordinated medical management programs.
+Workers’ Compensation Case Management: Saluting companies that meet the goals of workers compensation; assisting the injured worker to reach their greatest potential and returning to gainful employment through coordinated medical management programs.

 Case Management Specialty Programs: